irenepham99/piq-irene/README.md

 # PIQ Energy Take Home
 This is a development only application that allows users to run and view results of an energy study.
+Data is not being persisted on the back end past the existing session.

 ## Running Locallys